How many calories to eat to lose weight

 Finally, as you lose weight, you will eventually need to reduce the calories you eat, or introduce cardio training to help you.

-This is because the less weight you have, the less calories your body will burn.
+This is because the less weight you have, the fewer calories your body will burn.

 Conclusion

-Losing weight is not to stop eating, but to eat intelligently.
+Losing weight is not about stopping eating, but about eating intelligently.

-Having an estimate of the calories you should be eating is useful, not only to lose fat efficiently but also to maintain as much muscle mass as possible.
+Having an estimate of the calories you should eat is useful, not only for losing fat efficiently but also for maintaining as much muscle mass as possible.

-Do not forget that these are only approximate values, as there are too many factors that can influence your caloric expenditure.
+Don't forget that these are just approximate values, as there are too many factors that can influence your calorie expenditure.

 Use it as a guide to build your diet, and adjust according to the results, that's the most important thing.

-Attention, you don't need to become a food sniper, and be overly strict and accurate, especially if you don't have competitive goals.
+Attention, you don't need to become a food sniper, and be excessively rigorous and precise, especially if you don't have competitive goals.

-If your daily calorie value is 2500, there is no problem if you eat 2400 one day and 2600 the next day.
+If your daily calorie value is 2500, there is no problem if you eat 2400 one day and 2600 the next.

 Finally, it is important to distribute these calories well.